carmenabans/Streaming-music-platform/README.md

 ## Report

-Inthe following report you can find the Design methodology, the description of the prototype (Figma), the description of technologies used, an accessibility report and an evaluation report
+In the following report you can find the Design methodology, the description of the prototype (Figma), the description of technologies used, an accessibility report and an evaluation report

 English:
 [report_en.pdf](https://github.com/carmenabans/Streaming-music-platform/files/14168942/doc.en_unlocked.pdf)